Diagnosing concussion with image tests

 Although techniques such as magnetic resonance imaging (MRI) are usually unable to detect structural changes in the brain following a concussion, specific specialised MRI scans can.
 MRI uses a strong magnetic field and radio waves to build up a picture of the brain.
 One imaging technique that can currently detect structural changes in the concussed brain is diffusion imaging, which looks at patterns of water movement through brain tissues.

-Professor David Reutens, Director of the Centre for Advanced Imaging at UQ, says that diffusion imaging is revealing some of the subtle damage of concussion.
-This includes, for example, evidence of disruptions in the white matter.
+Diffusion imaging can reveal some of the subtle damage of concussion, icluding, for example, evidence of disruptions in the white matter.
 White matter is like the ‘skeleton’ of the brain; it’s a framework made up of the main parts of nerve cells – the long sections known as axons – and glial cells, which are the most common type of cells throughout the central nervous system.

 Concussion detected using MR spectroscopy